-Services & Getting Help: Please contact us in-person, by e-mail at library@chsu.edu, by phone at: 559-549-6405, or by making an appointment at https://chsu.libcal.com/appointments/library#s-lc-public-pt.
+Services & Getting Help: Please contact us in-person, by e-mail at library@chsu.edu, by phone at: 559-549-6405, or by messaging us on Teams.
 We can provide support on topics such as asking an answerable clinical question; acquiring the necessary, evidence-based information; using citation management tools; searching PubMed effectively; copyright and fair use; and identifying journals in which to publish your research.